cofinalsubnets/lisa/readme.md

-this paints a dramatic picture. the polymorphism `f` floods `N`; the receding waters reveal `M`, in privation of its former identity, yet holding a second within its nature, as if by chance. a rainbow appears: a bridge back to the origin made out of `M`'s infinite generators. the bridge is endless, and the toll to pass is unlimited attention paid to the image we wish to restore.
+this paints a dramatic picture. the polymorphism `f` floods `N`; the receding waters reveal `M`, in privation of its former identity, yet holding a second within its nature, as if by chance. a rainbow appears: a bridge back to the origin made of `M`'s infinite generators. the bridge is endless, and the toll to pass is unlimited attention paid to the image we wish to repair.

-as an attempt to formalize this intuition, imagine a "point at infinity" in `N ^ N` representing a quantity congruent to 0 mod all `N`. by conjecture, each `p` is now the neutral element of a new monoid `Np = p + Np ^ z`.  since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression received is that primes are significant among integers
+as an attempt to formalize this intuition, imagine a "point at infinity" in `N ^ N` representing a quantity congruent to 0 mod all `N`. by conjecture, each prime `p` is now the neutral element of a new monoid `Np = p + Np ^ z`.  since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression received is that primes are significant among integers